Cybersecurity firm: US Senate in Russian hackers' crosshairs

 The revelation yesterday suggests the group often nicknamed Fancy Bear, whose hacking campaign scrambled the 2016 US electoral contest, is still busy trying to gather the emails of America's political elite.

-"They're still very active -- in making preparations at least -- to influence public opinion again," said Feike Hacquebord, a security researcher at Trend Micro Inc who authoered the report.
+"They're still very active -- in making preparations at least -- to influence public opinion again," said Feike Hacquebord, a security researcher at Trend Micro Inc who authored the report.

 "They are looking for information they might leak later."
 The Senate Sergeant at Arms office, which is responsible for the upper house's security, declined to comment, but Nebraska Senator Ben Sasse said it was time for US Attorney General Jeff Sessions to return to Congress to say what action had been taken to help ensure lawmakers' digital safety.